 By default, Visual Assist uses all of the CPUs (CPUs, CPU cores, logical processors, virtual processors) in a machine to parse an entire solution.
 Visual Assist launches as many threads as are necessary to keep all CPUs busy.

-If your environment is not responsive during parsing, limit the number of CPUs that Visual Assist can use by creating a DWORD value in the registry and setting it to the number of CPUs to be used:
+If your environment is not responsive during parsing, limit the number of CPUs that Visual Assist can use by either limiting the maximum number of current threads in the Options dialog of Visual Assist or creating a DWORD value in the registry and setting it to the number of CPUs to be used:

 The registry value applies to all IDEs on your machine.